GeroStoewe/plant_friends/README.md

 Members: Laura, Lisa, Gero, and Aylin

-This repository contains a student project created for the ongoing course on Software Engineering I using Flutter at HWR Berlin (winter term 2024).
+This repository contains a student project created for the ongoing course on Software Engineering I using Flutter at HWR Berlin (winter term 2024 - summer term 2025).

 ⚠️ This code is for educational purposes only.
 Please do not rely on it!